THE RIGHT CROSS TO TAKE UP DAILY (Part 2)

 If you are also ashamed or afraid of identifying publicly and openly with Jesus Christ and His gospel anywhere, any day, or before anybody, then you are not yet ready to be His disciple.

-The cross is a mindset:
+Sixth, the cross is a mindset:

 The American Heritage Dictionary defines “mindset” as “a fixed mental attitude or disposition that predetermines a person’s responses to and interpretations of situations; a habitual or characteristic mental attitude that determines how you will interpret and respond to situations; an inclination or a habit.”